 d) Resources and climate

-Germany and Europe have committed themselves to the world’s most ambitious climate targets as part of a comprehensive sustainability strategy centred around a new understanding of resources.
+Germany and Europe have committed themselves to the world’s most ambitious climate targets as part of a comprehensive sustainability strategy centered around a new understanding of resources.
 This aspiration is reflected in the European Commission’s Green Deal of September 2019.
-Although this had an initially internal focus, the political challenge is now to bring this approach to the EU’s external relations.
+Although this initially had an internal focus, the political challenge is now to bring this approach to the EU’s external relations.
 Considering the global distribution of production and consumption of natural resources and energy, it is evident that this can only be achieved with partners in Asia; it is here that decisions are already being made about whether and how global climate policy goals, such as those of the UN Climate Conference in Paris in 2015, can be achieved.
 All Asian countries, irrespective of their level of socioeconomic development, are being forced to question their fossil-based growth model.
 Negative ecological and social consequences can no longer be ignored – regardless of political system.
-Energy and resource security are too central to the political legitimacy of the respective regimes.
+Energy and resource security are too crucial for the political legitimacy of the respective regimes.

 as a partner for strengthening a values and rules-based world order